The low dragon is a popular yoga pose that can help release tension and increase flexibility.

 It is also one of my go-to yoga stretches that I have helped countless fitness clients master to increase their flexibility and mobility.

-This article will examine how to do the low dragon, several excellent variations, and the benefits.
+As a certified personal trainer, I will examine how to do the low dragon, several excellent variations, and the benefits.

 Whether experienced or just starting, the low dragon will be a great addition to any routine.